Barotac Nuevo: History

 Barotac Nuevo is a small town whose main industry and capital are in fishing and agriculture.
 The town church was built by Spanish Roman Catholic missionaries in the 16th century.

 Geography

-The town is 31 km from the provincial capital of Iloilo City.
+Barotac Nuevo is 31 km from the provincial capital Iloilo City, 9 km from Pototan, and 8 km from Dumangas.
 The town is bordered by Pototan to the west, Dingle to the north-west, Anilao to the north-east, and Dumangas to the south.

 Barangays

-Barotac Nuevo is politically subdivided into 29 barangays:
+Barotac Nuevo is politically subdivided into 29 barangays: Each barangay consists of puroks and some have sitios.